-When the uterus has been damaged (for instance, from a previous cesarean section) the fibrous layer may not stop the trophoblasts from growing deep into the mother's uterus.
+When the uterus has been damaged (for instance, from a previous cesarean delivery) the fibrous layer may not stop the trophoblasts from growing deep into the mother's uterus.
 They may even spread into other organs, such as the bladder.
 This condition is called placenta accreta.
-Placenta accreta is especially common in women who have had a C-section in the past and whose embryo, during a later pregnancy, implants in the area of the C-section scar.
+Placenta accreta is especially common in women who have had a cesarean delivery in the past and whose embryo, during a later pregnancy, implants in the area of the cesarean delivery scar.
 Although this complication is rare, doctors are now seeing it more often because of the large number of cesarean deliveries that have been performed in the last 10 years.

-The good news is that doctors are now able to recognize women at risk for this condition and are usually ready to deal with it.
+The good news is that doctors are now able to recognize when women are at risk for this condition and are usually ready to deal with it.
 The bad news is that almost all cases require a hysterectomy to save the life of the mother.
-Since the chances of this happening tend to increase with each C-section a woman has, some women try vaginal birth after a previous cesarean section to reduce their risk of placenta accreta or a hysterectomy.
+Since the chances of this happening tend to increase with each cesarean delivery a woman has, some women try vaginal birth after a previous cesarean delivery to reduce their risk of placenta accreta or a hysterectomy.

-Cesarean hysterectomy is the removal of the uterus right after a cesarean section.
-Certain complications of cesarean section (usually connected to severe bleeding) may require the doctor to remove the uterus to save the mother's life.
-Even though the risk of a hysterectomy is higher after a C-section, bleeding requiring a hysterectomy may happen even after a seemingly normal vaginal birth.
+Cesarean hysterectomy is the removal of the uterus right after a cesarean delivery.
+Certain complications of cesarean delivery (usually connected to severe bleeding) may require the doctor to remove the uterus to save the mother's life.
+Even though the risk of a hysterectomy is higher after a cesarean delivery, bleeding requiring a hysterectomy may happen even after a seemingly normal vaginal birth.
 As with all of the complications listed above, cesarean hysterectomy is very rare.
 Most obstetricians will probably need to do an emergency hysterectomy only a few times in their careers.

 Women who have had a hysterectomy cannot have more children, but there are usually no extra side effects from this operation.
 Obviously, this is a terrible situation, and physicians try their best to avoid it.
 There is no question that cesarean hysterectomies save lives, though, especially when bleeding cannot be controlled by simpler measures.

-Although hysterectomy following cesarean section is probably easier than performing one later, blood loss is greater.
-For this reason, most surgeons do not plan cesarean hysterectomies—even when a woman has other conditions that might require a hysterectomy.
+Although a hysterectomy immediately following cesarean delivery is probably easier than performing one later, blood loss is greater.
+For this reason, most surgeons don’t plan cesarean hysterectomies — even when a woman has other conditions that might require a hysterectomy.

 Under certain circumstances, however, a cesarean hysterectomy may be planned.
 This is only done when there is a serious need to do the hysterectomy for reasons unrelated to pregnancy.
 The mother's health must also be good and her blood count high.
 Otherwise, cesarean hysterectomies are done only in the case of emergency, as in the cases above.

 Occasionally, there are no warning signs until after the clots have broken off and reached the lungs.
 Most women recover with treatment, but sometimes the clot can be so large that the mother dies.
-Unfortunately, there does not appear to be a reliable way of avoiding or detecting this condition.
+Unfortunately, there doesn’t appear to be a reliable way of avoiding or detecting this condition.

 Blood clots are more common in the following situations: